 - information on prior education, training, practical experience, field work, publications, or other accomplishments pertinent to areas of interest.

-Attention to the areas of particular expertise available among faculty members (potential doctoral advisors) in ERS is highly recommended.
+Attention to the areas of particular expertise available among faculty members (potential doctoral advisors) in the School of Environment, Resources, and Sustainability is highly recommended.
 Applicants are strongly encouraged to contact prospective doctoral advisors to discuss their research interests.

 International Students - English Language Proficiency

 Applicants who have not completed three or more years of post-secondary work at a Canadian institution or at an institution at which English was the primary language of instruction, or have not been employed for a similar period of time in a position in which English was the primary language of business will be required to provide certification of English language proficiency.

 Internet-based TOEFL: minimum score of 100, with minimum skill scores of 26 in each of speaking and writing;

 Paper-based TOEFL: minimum of 600 overall is required and 5.0 on the TWE;

 IELTS (International English Language Testing System): minimum score of 7.5;

 MELAB (Michigan English Language Assessment Battery): minimum score of 90;